 In club lounges, you can expect to receive complimentary continental breakfast, evening snacks and drinks, and access to soft drinks and coffee throughout the day.

 The quality of club lounges varies significantly around the globe, and in general, you’ll find that lounges in Asia are the best, while those in the USA are often the worst.
 That also assumes the lounges are even available.
-Many hotels shuttered their club lounges at the pandemic and never reopened them.
+Many hotels shuttered their club lounges at the start of the pandemic, and never reopened them.

 Welcome gift choice (with breakfast as an option)